Skip to main content

 What students learn

 Student teams have the opportunity to work with an industry leader to analyze real-world business problems using real-world data.
-The project begins with the industry advisor presenting a few different project areas based on their current business interests and needs.
+The project begins with two industry advisors presenting a few different project areas based on their current business interests and needs.
 The projects cover various topics including analyzing the impact of macroeconomic events, evaluating the effectiveness of specific marketing campaigns, and exploring new market opportunities.

-Once the team picks a project area, and with guidance from the advisor, the students refine their research questions, gather relevant data, and conduct an in-depth analysis.
-After sorting out that information, they receive feedback about their approach and a final strategic recommendation.
+Once the team picks a project area, and with guidance from the advisors, the students refine their research questions, gather relevant data, and conduct an in-depth analysis.
+The project team then presents their findings and business recommendations to the industry advisors, and receives feedback about their approach and recommendations.

 “Our project area was related to the food and beverage industry and tied into broader macroeconomic trends.
 We had the opportunity to work with industry experts who offered valuable feedback on our ideas and final presentation,” said marketing student Yingeng Li.